freeCodeCamp/guide/src/pages/javascript/popup-boxes/index.md

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->

+JavaScript Popup boxes come in three types:
+Alert Boxes - alert messages display to a browser Confirm Boxes - verify or accept some confirmation message from the user and display in browser Prompt Boxes - fetch a value from the user and display the value in the browser